Wedding budget breakdown: glass jar with a "Wedding" tag

 • Surprise costs: 5% of your wedding budget

 Once you’ve broken down your expenses, track them throughout the process.
 The best way to do this is to make a spreadsheet.
 You can start by listing each category and an estimated expense for that line item.
 Every time you make a purchase for that category, add the payment.
 This lets you keep track of your budget and makes it easy to see if you’re spending more in one category than expected.
-Find more tips on how to plan your dream wedding on a budget.

 Plan Your Happily Ever After

-Wedding budget breakdown: bride and groom walking in a lush garden
+Bride and groom walking in a field

 When it comes to wedding planning, the thought of doing it is often more intimidating than the actual process.
-In fact, planning a wedding with your fiance is a great way to bond, manage finances together, and celebrate your love.
+In fact, planning a wedding with your soon-to-be-spouse is a great way to bond, manage finances together, and celebrate your love.

 No matter what type of wedding you’re planning, starting on a solid financial path will ensure you have a great start to your happily ever after.